Electronics Engineering Technician

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op work terms if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students, who take longer than the advertised program length are responsible for completing any new or additional courses due to a program design change.
 Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the Registrar's Office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.

 Students considering withdrawing from a program should meet with the program coordinator/academic advisor prior to withdrawing.
-In order to formally withdraw from a program, the student must complete the Program Withdrawal form and submit it to the Registrar's Office.
+In order to formally withdraw from a program, the student must complete the Withdrawal form which is located in the Student Portal under the "Services" tab.
+Click the "My Forms" button to locate, complete, and then submit the digital form to the Registrar's Office.
 Deadlines for withdrawing from a program with/without an academic penalty or with/without a refund are posted on the website under Academic Dates.

 What to do if you're experiencing difficulties: